MicrosoftDocs/SupportArticles-docs/support/sql/admin/slow-query-performance-ssis-etl.md

     CROSS APPLY sys.dm_exec_sql_text(sql_handle)
     ```

-1. Click on the `query_plan`, and save it as *.sqlplan*.
+1. Click on the **query_plan**, and save it as *.sqlplan*.

     :::image type="content" source="media/slow-query-performance-ssis-etl/queryplan-sqlplan.png" alt-text="Save the query plan.":::

 1. Find the major resource consumer in the query plan.
-If you have historical query plan(Query store is a good tool), compare and check why the plan changed].
+If you have a historical query plan such as the Query Store feature of SQL, compare and check why the plan changed.

-### Insert performance
+### Insert statement performance

-Insert performance is one of the reasons to slow the query performance.
-The following reasons could be causing the Insert performance to slow down:
+The insert operation is one of the reasons to slow the query performance.
+The following reasons could be causing the insert operation to slow down:

-- Each Insert in a large batch causes a log flush, which increases the wait period.
+- Inserting a large batch causes a log flush, which increases the waiting period.
-- Each Insert is against a clustered-index primary key (defined as an identity column), which causes a natural hotspot.
-The symptom is `PAGELATCH` contention (specific to inserts from multiple connections).
+- Each insert is against a clustered-index primary key (defined as an identity column), which causes a hotspot.
+The symptom is a PAGELATCH contention (specific to inserts from multiple connections).
 - Inserts are slower against a Heap.
 - The I/O subsystem could be slow.